dnschneid/crouton/README.md

 If you're just here to use crouton, you can grab the latest release from [https://goo.gl/fd3zc](https://goo.gl/fd3zc).
-Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), make the installer executable with `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`, then launch it with `sudo crouton` to see the help text.
+Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), make the installer executable with `sudo install -Dt /usr/local/bin ~/Downloads/crouton`, then launch it with `sudo crouton` to see the help text.
 See the "examples" section for some usage examples.